kris-brown/AlgebraicTypeTheory.jl/docs/src/index.md

 - [x] To *instantiate* theories using Julia types and functions, so that terms of the theory can be concretely evaluated.

+- [  ] Test (by exhaustive or random search) that instances of theories satisfy their axioms

 - [  ] To use a theory to rewrite terms of that theory in a normal form.

 - [  ] To represent homomorphisms between theories and to be able to compose these to get new instances from old ones.

 - [  ] To look at the structure of some theories and automatically infer some natural morphisms (e.g. an injection from a strictly smaller theory).

 - [  ] To organize a collection of theories into a queryable knowledge base.

 - [  ]To use macros to make the writing of equations/theories more convenient.
 E.g.
 ```
    App(:mul, [
       App(:mul, [